I had a Dreamsicle the other day.

 And it was good.

-When I was a kid, I would walk up to the local family store called Deb’s Place on a hot summer afternoon and lay my dime on the counter, that I could barely see over , by the way.
+When I was a kid, I would walk up to the local family store called Deb’s Place on many a hot summer afternoon and lay my dime on the big glass-top counter. .

-Mister Trent would smile at me and then walk over to the big white chest-type freezer behind him and dig around in the bottom for a minute or so, and finally, an eternity later it seemed, he would stand up with my hearts desire in his hand, that wonderful, ice cold, frozen concoction called a Dreamsicle, in his hand.
+Mister Trent would smile at me and then walk over to the big white chest-type freezer behind him and dig around in the bottom for a minute or so.
+And finally, seemingly an eternity later, he would stand up and turn to me holding my favorite sweet; a wonderful, ice cold, frozen concoction in his hand.

-Tom would bend over the counter, lie the Dreamsicle down in on the counter in front of me, smile crookedly and slide my Dreamsicle to me, and then ask me, as if I was a grown-up and not just one of the neighborhood kids; “Will there be anything else, Sir?”
+He would bend over the counter to me, lay the Dreamsicle down in front of me, take the dime up in his hand and smiling crookedly at me and ask me, as if I was a grown-up and not just one of the neighborhood kids; “Will there be anything else, Sir?”

-Already tearing the paper wrapper off of my prize, I would answer him; “No, that will be all, thank you!” as I walked out of his store, my tasty prize in hand.
+Already tearing the paper wrapper off of my prize, I would answer him; “No, that will be all, thank you!” as I walked out of his store with my tasty prize in hand.

 Yes, I remember Dreamsicles.

-And I remember when they were just Vanilla and Orange flavors, and I remember walking down a hot summer sidewalk trying to eat every drop of this delight, before it melted and ran down my hand; or, even worse, gave me a case of “brain Freeze”.
+And sure, they were just a frozen combination of Vanilla and Orange flavors, but I would be smiling as I walked down the hot summer sidewalk trying my best to eat every drop of this delight, before it melted and ran down my hand; or, even worse, gave me a case of “brain Freeze”.

 Yeah!
-Dreamsicles were good.
-Actually, no, they were great.
-And, I was an innocent young boy with something special in my life, for those few moments, on that day.
+Dreamsicles were good back then; wait, no, they were great.
+And, I was just an innocent young boy with something special in my life, for those few moments, on that day.

 Eating my Dreamsicle.